yasoob/personal_blog/content/posts/practical-python-projects-book-released.md

 teaser: "I just released the alpha version of my much anticipated Practical Python Projects book!
 It has been two years in the making and I am super excited about its release.
 In 320+ pages we will implement 12 different projects.
 I wish I had access to a similar book when I started learning Python."
 ---

 Hi everyone! :wave: I have big news!
 The alpha version of my Practical Python Projects book is out!
 It took me two years and countless hours to get to this stage and I am so proud of it.
-You can buy it now at [Feldroy.com](https://feld.to/ppp).
+You can buy it now [from here](https://practicalpython.yasoob.me).

 The final version of the book will be more expensive than the alpha price of $29.99.
 Moreover, the first 25 people to use the code `ppp-yasoob-blog` will get the book at an extra 15% off.
 This is a wonderful opportunity to buy the book at a lower cost and get all future updates to this version for free!